yosmont/GameLauncher/README.md

 CLASSIC BOX:\
   make classic

-use "make clean" for delete all useless file when you have finish
+use "make clean" for delete all the .o file

 # DESCRIPTION
 USAGE:\